vsbuffalo/scidataflow/README.md

 ```

-If these changes are good, we can tell the Data Manifest it should update it's
+If these changes are good, we can tell the Data Manifest it should update its
 record of this version:

 ```console